-Traditionally, it was uncommon for a startup, especially in the tech industry, to opt for a distributed work model.
+Traditionally, it was uncommon for a startup to opt for a distributed work model, especially in the tech industry.
 Having people scattered across the country (or a globe) seemed like a less-than-feasible approach to work.

 In some cases, it was not wrong to think so.
 Especially during the integration phase, it can be more practical to have your engineering, development, and strategy team all in one place.
-It simplifies brainstorming and task management, which in turn produces better business ideas and improved productivity.
+In addition, it simplifies brainstorming and task management, which produces better business ideas and improved productivity.

 In fact, at some point, Yahoo banned remote work altogether.
 According to Marissa Mayer, the CEO at that time, Some of the best decisions and insights come from hallway and cafeteria discussions, meeting new people, and impromptu team meetings.
-Speed and quality are often sacrificed when we work from home.
+But, unfortunately, speed and quality are often sacrificed when we work from home.

 Times have changed.
-An increasing number of startups are choosing to implement a distributed workforce model in the earlier stages.
+An increasing number of startups choose to implement a distributed workforce model in the earlier stages.
 The change was inflicted for multiple reasons, including the rise in competition, new technological advancements, and increased focus on globalization.

 This did not happen overnight.
-It took years for businesses (of all sizes and ages) to test the distributed work model and see if the outcome is satisfactory.
-Apparently – since we are now looking at a 140% increase in the number of distributed workforces since 2005.
+It took years for businesses (of all sizes and ages) to test the distributed work model and see if the outcome was satisfactory.
+We are now looking at a 140% increase in distributed workforces since 2005.

 What is a distributed team?

-The term “distributed” is attributed to teams that are dispersed across several locations.
+The term “distributed” is attributed to dispersed teams across several locations.
 The trend mainly started with development, sales, and support teams, but today we see this trend expand to other departments.

 In some cases, startups don’t even establish a physical office but choose to have all their employees work remotely.
-If all is properly arranged, this represents quite a practical and economical approach to a growing business.
+If all is appropriately arranged, this represents a practical and economical approach to a growing business.

 How distributed teams facilitate plans for your startup